zsmith616/Applied-Trend-Analysis-in-R/README.md

 This repository contains materials for the Applied Trend Analysis in R workshop, covering the fundamentals of trend analysis, focusing on detecting and identifying for further investigation anomalies in public health surveillance data using the excessmort R package.
 The workshop was developed for the CSTE Annual Meeting on June 8, 2025.

 ## What you'll learn
-Pariticpants will learn how to:
+Participants will learn how to:
 1. Explain the utility of trend analysis to identify events of public health significance
 2. Apply  regression modeling to detect and visualize anomalies in example datasets using the provided tools
 3. Identify strengths and limitations and interpret public health implications of trend analysis results